Home > News & Events > Meet Abigail Larson: West Winnipeg’s Midwife Extraordinaire

 In addition to her already extremely busy life, Abigail invests in her profession and volunteers in her community in so many ways:

-• In her personal time, Abigail offers free prenatal classes to Manitobans through her church, Crestview Park Free Methodist Church.
+• In her personal time, Abigail offers FREE prenatal classes to Manitobans through her church, Crestview Park Free Methodist Church.

 • She was the Chair for the College of Midwives Perinatal Review Committee for almost 10 years.

-• For the past three years, she has held position at the University of Manitoba as the Midwifery Program’s Clinical Educator Facilitator.
+• For the past three years, she has held a position at the University of Manitoba as the Midwifery Program’s Clinical Educator Facilitator.

 • She provides education and tours of the Birth Centre, now known as Ode’imin, to students from Transcona Collegiate Institute.